samyakshah3/Supply-Chain-Analytics/README.md

+ Rest of the results can be seen in the .ipnyb file

 During the modeling phase, LightGBM and RNN models proved ineffective due to the small dataset size of 100 rows and 24 columns, leading to poor results.